mrraj470/Keypirinha-Jenkins/README.md

 [Keypirinha](http://keypirinha.com) launcher.

 This plugin is meant for (as of now) searching and launching Jenkins jobs in browser as quickly as possible.
+From `v2.1.0`, it supports searching jenkins agents and labels.

 Supports multi section configuration, so searching more than one Jenkins is possible.